martinmoene/kalman-estimator-ada/README.md

 # kalman-estimator-ada
-kalman-estimator - a Kalman estimator in Ada, sibling of Kalman estimator in C++
+kalman-estimator - a Kalman estimator in Ada, sibling of [Kalman estimator in C++](https://github.com/martinmoene/kalman-estimator).